zerogtiger/personal-site/public/_posts/nvim_tutorial/basics.md

 - `k`: up
 - `l`: right

 This serves as the basic set of movements.
-You may notice your cursor can only move to location with text.
+You may notice your cursor can only move to location with characters, and not into empty space.

-To remember these, `h` and `l` are the leftmost and rightmost of keys, corresponding to left and right cursor movement.
+To remember these, `h` and `l` are the leftmost and rightmost of these four keys, corresponding to left and right cursor movements.

 As for `j` and `k`, note that `j` reaches downwards and thus moves the cursor downwards, whereas `k` reaches upwards, and thus moves the cursor upwards.